 An LEA may lower the poverty threshold to 50 percent for high schools served by the LEA.

 (ESEA section 1113(a)(3)(B).)

-Poverty Criteria eligible attendance areas will be determined by the number of students eligible for free and reduced -price meals under the National School Lunch Act.
+Poverty Criteria eligible attendance areas will be determined by the number of students based on the public low-income student percent on the Building Eligibility in the eGap 2.0.
 Schools will be determined eligible based on the highest percentage of need and with at least 40% (schoolwide) from low-income families.
-Schools will be rank ordered from poorest to richest.
+Schools will be ranked from highest to lowest percentage of low-income students.

 Describe the nature of the programs to be conducted by such agency's schools under sections school-wide (Sec.
 1114) and Targeted Assistance (Sec.
-1115) and, where appropriate, educational services outside such schools for children living in local institutions for neglected or delinquent children, and for neglected and delinquent children in community day school programs
+1115) and, where appropriate, educational services outside such schools for children living in local institutions for neglected or delinquent children, and for neglected and delinquent children in community day school programs.

-The nature of the programs conducted by Henry County Schools include but, not limited to the following programs, strategies/practices and curricula to address state content standards: ARI Literacy practices/strategies, Instructional Coaches, Interventionists, Aides, LETRS, Sonday Systems Essentials and Intervention, AMSTI, Open Court (K-5), Study Sync (Literacy for 8-12), My Math (K-5), Reveal Math (6th), Big Ideas (7-8), Envisions (9-12), Google Classroom, Progress Learning (middle and high schools), Digital Literacy, afterschool/before school tutoring.
+The nature of the programs conducted by Henry County Schools include but, not limited to the following programs, strategies/practices and curricula to address state content standards: ARI Literacy practices/strategies, Instructional Coaches, Interventionists, Aides, LETRS, Sonday Systems Essentials and Intervention, AMSTI, Open Court (K-5), StudySync (Literacy for 8-12), My Math and Teacher Created Materials (K-5), Reveal Math (6th), Big Ideas (7-8), Envisions (9-12), Google Classroom, Progress Learning (middle and high schools), Digital Literacy, after school/before school tutoring.